computourist/RFM69-MQTT-client/Openhab Example/Readme.txt

-This example contain the configuration files for the following setup:
+This example contains the configuration files for the following setup:

-	node 2: DIG node wuth local output toggle node 6: DTH node with local output toggle and temerature / humidity measurement node 4: RC node that controls a klikaanklikuit switch at address C1
+	node 2: DIG node with local output toggle node 6: DTH node with local output toggle and temperature / humidity measurement node 4: RC node that controls a klikaanklikuit switch at address C1